 For more details, please visit our page on formatting the reference list.

-Second Level Header (Bold, Left Aligned, and in Title Case)
+Second Level Heading (Bold, Left Aligned)

 Fourth Level Heading (Bold, Indented, Ending with a Period).